about

 Nice to Meet You!

-Hi, my name is Ruth Pearce, and I’m a nontraditional student navigating the exciting world of higher education in my early 40s.
+Hi, my name is Ruth Pearce, a nontraditional student, lifelong learner, and self-proclaimed “family manager,” navigating higher ed and life’s curveballs with coffee in one hand and a color-coded calendar in the other.
 My husband, Jason, and I recently traded the sunny beaches of South Walton, Florida, for the scenic trails and state parks of Fishers, Indiana.
-While both of our adult children decided to stay by the coast over coming to 'cold country,' our orange tabby cat, Zeus, made the leap with us.
+While both of our adult children decided to stay by the gulfcoast over coming to 'cold country,' our orange tabby cat, Zeus, made the leap with us.